 The Procurement Officer, or an evaluation committee of at least three (3) qualified State employees selected by the Procurement Officer, shall evaluate proposals.
-The evaluation will be based solely on the evaluation criteria set out in Section 4 of this RFP.
+The evaluation will be based solely on the evaluation criteria set out in Section Four of this RFP.

-Prior to holding any discussion, a priority list shall be generated consisting of Offerors whose proposals are determined to be acceptable or potentially acceptable.
+Prior to holding any discussion, a priority list shall be generated consisting of offers determined to be acceptable or potentially acceptable.
 However, proposals may be accepted without such discussions.

-If numerous acceptable and potentially acceptable proposals are submitted, the evaluation committee may limit the priority list to the three highest ranked, responsible Offerors.
+If numerous acceptable and potentially acceptable proposals are submitted, the evaluation committee may limit the priority list to the three highest ranked, responsive and responsible Offerors.